This Paleo sweet potato chili is an easy hearty meal that just so happens to fit into a Paleo lifestyle or a Whole30 program!

-I did a little research to see if I could figure out the difference between Whole30 and Paleo since both programs focus on eating whole foods and eliminating grains, dairy, and legumes like peanuts and beans.
+I did a little research to figure out the difference between Whole30 and Paleo since both programs focus on eating whole foods and eliminating grains, dairy, and legumes like peanuts and beans.
 One of the major differences is that Whole30 is meant to be a 30 day eating plan, while Paleo is a lifestyle.
 Also, Paleo eaters often recreate their favorite sweets using unrefined ingredients like almond flour and honey, while Whole30 bans honey, pure maple syrup, etc. and advises against making “healthified” treats.

 But if you don’t care about all of the above, the main takeaway is that this is a great chili to make if you’re looking to try a bean-free chili recipe or if you just happen to be out of them!

 I’m actually planning to make this Paleo sweet potato chili again today!
 I already had most of the ingredients on hand, and I picked up some ground turkey yesterday, as well as chili powder and ground cumin from the Whole Foods bulk spices section since I didn’t have those in my dorm room.
 I counted this as 8 ingredients (I didn’t include water or salt and pepper), so it’s super simple.

 Of course, like most chili recipes, this is easily adaptable.